|Posted by anonymous on August 28, 2012 at 1:05 PM|

 Provide identification for proof of age (18 years or older).
 Acceptable documents for identification can include:Birth Certificate, Passport or US Passport Card, Citizenship Certificate (Canadian or United States), Canada Immigration documents, Canadian Armed Forces Identification Card, Government of Canada Indian Status Card, Fire Arms Card, Driver's Licence (photo ID) with one of the following:Manitoba Health Card, Senior Citizen Card, Change of Name Certificate, Employee Card (with birth date), Social Insurance Card."

-If you are not sure where to purchase a Marriage Licence, here is a link to a list of licence issuers in the Winnipeg area
+Marry Me, Hunnie is a registered marriage licence vendor!
+Here is a link to a list of licence issuers in the Winnipeg area

 A list of rural issuers is here